xushuo0/Coursera_IBM_DS_Certificate/README.md

 # Coursera_IBM_DS_Certificate
-### This file showcase the assignment codes in the IBM Professional Data Science Certificate from Coursera.
+### This repository includes the assignment codes in the IBM Professional Data Science Certificate from Coursera.